 Giorgio’s first love of the poet Dante led him to Ibn ‘Arabi.
 He tells the story of a winding journey from academic failure to intellectual and spiritual inspiration.
 In between, he was head of religious studies in a Jesuit school for 30 years.
 A few months ago he moved to Italy where he has started a philosophy group near Lake Como.

 Giorgio Rebollini, Italy/online

 After failing miserably in my secondary school studies in Italy, my mother was disappointed with me, and sent me to work aged 16.
 A couple of years later I registered for an evening secretarial course.
-In Italy, whatever course one followed, the study of Dante’s Comedia [Divine Comedy] was in the syllabus.
+In Italy, whatever course one followed, the study of Dante’s Commedia [Divine Comedy] was in the syllabus.
 So, in between touch-typing and shorthand I attended lectures on it.
-The Comedia was literally my first love.
+The Commedia was literally my first love.
 Dante’s passion for the love of virtue, knowledge and truth became mine, his journey my journey.

 Move to England